Common tax-filing mistakes to avoid

 • Tax-filing is treated differently between an employee and a self-employed person.

-• Even if your employer has sent your employment income details to IRAS, you are still required to file your Income Tax Return unless you have received the No-Filing Service (NFS) notification.
+• Even if your employer/organisation has submitted your employment/self-employment income details to IRAS, you are still required to file your Income Tax Return if you receive a filing notification stating that you are required to do so.

 It’s tax-filing season again!